CombatCovid/Crash-Dummy/README.md

 # N.B.
 This is a ***testing*** repo, not real one: it will appear and disappear from the ***develop*** and ***arrival-pending*** branches only.
 Its use is for developing **Arnold**, the automator.
-He will handle tasks silently and usefully, so that repos rapidly arrive or disappear on our web apps, whenver they enter or leave branches of CombatCovid.
+He will handle tasks silently and usefully, so that repos rapidly arrive or disappear on our web apps, whenever they enter or leave branches of CombatCovid.

-Test 1
+Test 2

 ## Steps to start documenting the equipment/design you found and chose
 [See this documentation example](https://github.com/CombatCovid/mit-emergency-ventilator).
 You can also download it to see the final result.